ceejaay/actstack/views/README.md

     - You can place them in whatever order you want.
     - There's no saving.
 Just move them around.
     - You can tweet them when you are done.
+  3. How will we see the way you shifted the acts around?
+    - User log in?
+    - Some kind of uniquie link?
+    - Not sure how to do this.

 Random Ideas
 -----------
+  - I think we'll have 150 words for first and third act.
+Then 300 words for second act.
+  - There will be no accounts.
+You get an e-mail if you want to go back and edit your act or premise.
   - You can tweet the three acts simultaneneously
   - You can log in as a user and edit your own acts.
   - You can have revisions of one act based on another person's act that they have written.
     - Kind of like forking the act.
+  - Fork the premise too.